THE LYNN AVOIDING LINE

 ©Steve Heywood

-This small bridge, once part of a farm crossing, was filled in many years ago along with the track bed and converted into farmland.
+This next small bridge, once part of a farm crossing, was filled in many years ago, along with the track bed and converted back into farmland.
 All that remains is this small section of the road crossing.

 ©National Library of Scotland.

-The Next Bridge carried the Lynn-avoiding line over the King’s Lynn to Dereham railway and then off towards Fakenham.
-As seen in the photos below, the Buttresses and a passageway that was used for farm access remain, while the bridge span has been removed.
+The Next Bridge carried the Lynn-avoiding line over the King’s Lynn to Dereham railway and then off towards South Lynn.
+As seen in the photos below, the Buttresses and a passageway used for farm access remain, while the bridge span has been removed.

 The map below illustrates the Lynn Dereham line prior to the construction of the bridge and the Lynn avoiding line.